jocelynjgarcia/GIDEON/README.md

 - The full set of BPMs identified by GIDEON on data from
   _A global genetic interaction network maps a wiring diagram of cellular function_ by Costanzo et al. One file lists the BPMs, while the other translates the gene names, lists enriched terms for each module, and notes the stronger interactions included in the BPM.
 - The interaction network with DI weights and filtering from the Costanzo 2016 data (interaction_network_DI_rsd2.gi)
-- The list of nonessential genes in the network (nonessential_genes.txt)
+- The list of unique nonessential genes in the network (nonessential_genes.txt)

 ---